QTechCommunity/QTech-OS/README.md

 ## Eclipse

-JNode is usually developed in Eclipse.
+Q-OS is usually developed in Eclipse.
 (It can be done without)

 The various sub-projects must be imported into eclipse.
 Since they reference each other, it is advisably to import them all at the same time using `Import -> Existing projects into workspace`.